EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * UNIMPORTANT INTERACTIONS BETWEEN MAIN CHARACTERS: One of those nice little touches like getting the siblings to play a game or read a book etc.
 * SOUND/MUSIC: Nothing except for basic sounds for some objects; I do not want voice acting at all, at least.
 * BETTER ORGANIZATION BEHIND THE SCENES: Like methods to make the game's inner workings more flexible or supportive of some stuff; It depends if certain stuff is that mandatory and if i can get away with some other methods.
-* MULTIPLE LANGUAGES: In case language options would be too difficult, i might as well have both English and Portuguese coexist in some way.
 * ALTERNATE/SECRET LEVELS: Ideally, these levels could be an excuse for me to show characters and settings from different worlds.
 * SECRETS IN LEVELS: Maybe some could be easy stuff like things hidden behind walls but more interesting secrets need work and thinking.
 * BONUS STAGES: I'd also make them timed/optional; An idea i had was top down minigame levels inspired by Binary Land and Chip's Challenge where the player controls 2 characters (With opposite horizontal movement) and face some level design challenges/features but the implementation shouldn't be overly complex; Maybe some fishing minigame could work.